List of Regular Show characters: Carlocks

 The Carlocks (voiced by Mark Hamill, Roger Craig Smith, William Salyers and J. G. Quintel) are the villains that appeared in "Journey to the Bottom of the Crash Pit".
-They are the first and the last of the mighty underground race.
+They are the first and last of the mighty underground race.
 When Mordecai, Rigby, Muscle Man and Hi Five Ghost travel to their cave in search for a video camera, they find it in possession of the Carlocks, who refuse to give it back, forcing them to steal it an escape in a worn-out car.
 The Carlocks give chase to try and get the camera back, but the four manage to escape the hole.
 Skips' truck then dumped dirt into the hole, killing them for good.
 The Carlocks are based on the Morlocks from H. G. Wells' novel, "The Time Machine".
 Their appearance is based on the Morlocks seen in the 1960 George Pal Film of the same name.
 The Carlocks also appear in the online game "Fist Punch 2" as enemies.